 Updated Spetsnaz Machetes

 Kizlyar, one of the original manufacturers, produced updated models of the original machete.
 Two popular models today are the Alligator as well as the Kayman.
-Both feature the similar Spetsnaz shape but the steel, handle, and the sheath has improved.
+Both feature a similar Spetsnaz shape but the steel, handle, and the sheath has improved.
 Both versions no longer have a saw spine.

 They run for around $250-$300+ if you are buying them from the USA.
 They are also hard to find online.
 You can sometimes find for them for sale on sites like ebay and knife trading sites such as bladeforums.com.